Undergraduate courses: Fees and funding

 Compulsory (residential) field trips (including accommodation)

-Travel and accommodation for the international field trip that takes place at the beginning of year three is provided by the Department of Landscape.
+Travel and accommodation for the residential field trip that takes place at the beginning of year three is provided by the Department of Landscape.
 Students will be required to provide their own food.

 Professional accrediation exams